lohseng97/Dell-Latitude-7490-EFI-macOS-BigSur/README.md

 1) Trackpad Keys (unreliable)
 2) TrackPoint
 3) SideCar
-4) DHCP Support still broken for AppleItlwm (use Itlwm & HeliPort instead if you do not need to use WPA2-Enterprise / 802.11X)
+4) DHCP Support still broken for AppleItlwm in Big Sur (use Itlwm & HeliPort instead if you do not need to use WPA2-Enterprise / 802.11X)

 ## Unknown (not tested)
 1) Intel TurboBoost (Need to do monitoring)